 Mix the dry ingredients and add the water.
 If it seems to dry, add a few Tbsp. water.

 Place 500 ml water in an oven safe dish and place it on the bodem of the oven.
-Put the dough in a greased ( a square ) bakingdish and bake for 45 to 55 minutes, depending on the size of your baking dish.
+Put the dough in a greased ( a square ) baking dish and bake for 45 to 55 minutes, depending on the size of your baking dish.
 I used a 15 * 15 cm / 6 * 6 inches.
-I added 1 Tbsp. black nigella seeds, these little things add great flavour and make your bread look pretty!
+I added 1 Tbsp. black nigella seeds, these little things add great flavor and make your bread look pretty!

 The bottom of the bread should sound hollow when tapped on.
-Slice with a realy sharp knife when cooled to make nice and thin slices.
-I used my chef knife for this.
+Slice with a really sharp knife when cooled to make nice and thin slices.
+I used my chefs knife for this.
 Keep it in the refrigerator for up to 5 days or slice it and freeze.
 I place parchment paper between the slices to keep them from sticking to each other in the freezer.